kf7/dummy/README.md

 ## Dummy module

-Using for create new KF7 modules.
+Using for create new modules for Kohana framework.